Most of us have heard of the terms “sanctions” and “embargoes.” They are often used interchangeably, but they are quite different.

 One of the first known embargoes was declared by Athens on a small town in Greece, Megara, around 2,400 years ago.
 The Megarians made the mistake of encroaching on land sacred to the goddess Demeter.
 Athenians responded by banning Megarian traders from lands controlled by Athens.
 The 27-year conflict that ensued left the Athenians in defeat.

-Today, the main purpose of sanctions and embargoes is to influence the behavior of the target country’s governments, individuals or groups in hopes that will improve the situation in that country.
+Today, the main purpose of sanctions and embargoes is to influence the behavior of the target country’s governments, individuals, or groups.

 In the United States, sanctions are issued by an executive order signed by the President.
-Office of Foreign Asset Controls (OFAC) has been granted authority to administer these controls through national emergency powers, specific legislation, and Executive Order.
+The Office of Foreign Asset Controls (OFAC) within the Treasury Department has been granted authority to administer these controls through national emergency powers, specific legislation, and Executive Order.
 The U.S. Department of Treasury, through OFAC, enforces the vast majority of economic trade sanctions and embargoes based on U.S. foreign policy and national security goals.
-Other departments, including the Departments of State, Department of Commerce and others may also play an important role.
+Other departments, including the Departments of State, Department of Commerce, and others, may also play an important role.

-Currently, OFAC administers 29 sanction programs.
-They range from a comprehensive embargo in the case of North Korea, to “targeted sanctions” against specific industrial sectors or regions within a particular country, as in the case of the Ukraine – Russia Related Sanctions.
+Currently, OFAC administers 37 sanction programs.
+They range from a comprehensive embargo in the case of North Korea to “targeted sanctions” against specific industrial sectors or regions within a particular country, as in the case of the Ukraine – Russia Related Sanctions.

 Whether you are the Megarian trader from 2,400 years ago or a modern corporation, the world of embargoes and sanctions can be confusing to navigate.

 Please reach out to your Tradewin representative to help you.
-While we are unable to remove these “trade barriers”, we will help you to find a compliant way to navigate them.
+While we cannot remove these “trade barriers”, we will help you find a compliant way to navigate them.